Break out my CREAMYYY mushroom quiche at your next brunch, and show off this delightful dish!! Trust me when I tell you, this one will NOT disappoint!

 The variations of this mushroom quiche recipe are endless!
 Don’t like mushrooms?
 Sub them out!
 Love them, double ’em.
 Swap any cheese, veggies, meat or dairy for the ultimate fridge cleanout!

-Quiche recipes are also the best kind of dishes that only looks fancy but really takes NO TIME or effort at all!
+Quiche recipes are also the best kind of healthy recipes that only looks fancy but really takes NO TIME or effort at all!
 It’ll be our little secret!

 Can I Make This Without The Crust?